openjdk/jextract/doc/GUIDE.md

 ...
 ```

-The inlude options in this file can then be edited down to a set of symbols that is desired, for instance using
+The include options in this file can then be edited down to a set of symbols that is
-other command line tools such as `grep` or `Select-String`, and passed back to jextract:
+desired, for instance using other command line tools such as `grep` or `Select-String`,
+and passed back to jextract:

 ```sh
 $ jextract --dump-includes includes.txt mylib.h